pymodbus-dev/pymodbus/.github/ISSUE_TEMPLATE.md

     * check that your issue isn't already filed: https://github.com/pymodbus-dev/pymodbus/issues
     * check the discussions forum https://github.com/pymodbus-dev/pymodbus/discussions
-    * prepare a short, runnable example that reproduce the issue with the latest development version of Pymodbus -->
+    * prepare a short, runnable example that reproduce the issue with the latest development version of Pymodbus

+    Before opening a new issue, make sure you do the following -->

 ### Versions